How often should you collect customer feedback? This question is raised more and more often, especially now, in the “era of customer feedback”.

 According to Albrecht and Zemke at Service America: “Of the customers who register a complaint, between 54 and 70% will buy again if their complaint is resolved.
 The ﬁgure goes up to a staggering 95% if the customer feels the complaint was resolved quickly.”

-If you wouldn’t allow this happen to your hairdresser’s, then why would you allow this happen with your software, electricity, hospital or a manufacturing company?
+If you wouldn’t allow this happen to your hairdresser’s, then why would you allow this to happen with your software, electricity, hospital or a manufacturing company?

 What is real-time customer feedback?